Rent increases

 If you would prefer for us to make the changes to your payments and notify you, you will need to change your payment method to Direct Debit.
 Further details are shown on your rent notification letter.

-The details on the letter are directly from our Housing computer system.
+The details on the letter are directly from our database.
 If the details are wrong or there are any spelling errors, please contact us so we can look into this and get it resolved for you.

 Communal electricity service charges are calculated based on the cost Ongo must pay for electricity, in order to recover the cost of electricity used and no more.
 Despite going through a competitive tender process to find the cheapest electricity contract, the global energy crisis means that the price that Ongo now pays for electricity is significantly higher than in previous years.
 We therefore must increase communal electricity service charges to reflect these increases in costs.
 For some properties, the cost of electricity has risen by so much that we have taken the decision to cap the increase in service charge to £5 per week in order to limit the impact on those tenants most affected.